garipew/mich/README.md

 sudo ./uninstall.sh
 ```

-## Execution
+## Usage
-To execute mich, pass the options as arguments
+Pass the options as arguments
 ```
 mich option1 option2 option3
 ```

-In order to learn more about mich options, try
+For more on usage, try
 ```
 mich -h
 ```